 A: We’ve partnered with the American Society of Interior Designers (ASID) to get our sustainability message in front of design students.
 ASID has about 5,000 student members and our partnership is allowing us the opportunity to reach this important audience.
 They are organizing regional student conferences, as well as an annual conference, which Humanscale is becoming a bigger part of.

-At Neocon 2017, we had about 30 design students visit our showroom to learn about our environmental initiatives, which included Healthy Product Declarations (HPDs) and sustainable manufacturing methods.
+At Neocon 2017, we had about 30 design students visit our showroom to learn about our environmental initiatives, which included Health Product Declarations (HPDs) and sustainable manufacturing methods.
 I’m really looking forward to reaching more of these students and developing a robust student outreach program.

 Q: Do you think the Net Positive movement is catching on?